MBDP-bioinformatics-courses/.github/profile/README.md

 ## Bioinformatics courses at Doctoral Program in Microbiology and Biotechnology (MBDP)

 Bioinformatic courses taught at MBDP doctoral program focusing on use of metagenomics and genomics in microbial (ecology) research.
-Organized by Jenni Hultman and Antti Karkman with contribution from Mirko Rossi, Tom Delmont, Tommi Vatanen, Igor S. Pessi, Tatiana Demina.
+Organized by Jenni Hultman and Antti Karkman with contribution from Mirko Rossi, Tom Delmont, Tommi Vatanen, Katariina Pärnänen, Igor S. Pessi, Tatiana Demina.